Skip to main content

 The highest-value AI application in CAM reconciliation is reading documents that were never designed to be read by software.

-A 180-page commercial lease contains the CAM provisions you need — buried in Section 8.3, cross-referenced in Exhibit D, and modified by an amendment signed three years after execution.
-Manually abstracting that lease takes 2–4 hours for an experienced paralegal.
-AI extraction cuts that to 15–30 minutes of review time.
+A 180-page commercial lease contains the CAM provisions you need - buried in Section 8.3, cross-referenced in Exhibit D, and modified by an amendment signed three years after execution.
+AI can help extract candidate fields from that document, but the output still needs a reviewer who understands the lease.

 The same applies to vendor invoices, property tax bills, insurance certificates, and utility statements.
 AI reads the PDF, extracts the relevant fields (amount, date, vendor, GL category), and presents them for human verification.